 Shield your horse’s skin from overexposure with a light rug and fly mask.
 Be mindful of vulnerable areas, like the muzzle, and use zinc if you don’t have a nose flap to cover it.
 If your horse is sunburnt, apply a thick emollient cream to the area.

 There are many causes of colic and the main ones in the summer months are due to the introduction of different feeds or hays and the amount of fast growing grasses after rain.
 This causes the bacteria in the intestinal system to have a field day and produce more gas after breaking down different feeds.
 This gas often builds up and is not released fast enough.
 When the intestines stretch, pain receptors are activated causing the common signs of colic like pouring at the ground, rolling and laying down etc.

-If you suspect your horse has colic call us for advice as soon as you notice signs.
+If you suspect your horse has colic call your local Equine Veterinarian for advice as soon as you notice signs.